5 Ways to Get Your Partner to Propose

 2. Let your partner know what kind of ring you want (or don't want).

 For many, the idea of ring shopping is perplexing and terrifying.
 The generalization that you're supposed to be presented with an expensive diamond is ingrained in some people's minds, so you can help to ease any possible fear.
 What kind of shape, setting and style do you want?
 Do you like diamonds, or do you like sapphires?
 Or do you not want a gem stone—or a ring—at all?
 This is your chance to speak up and make your stance known, since the ring is likely to be a factor in when you'll get proposed to, depending on how long it will take to save up for it.
 You can say something like, "My friend Julie just got engaged—her ring is gorgeous.
-It's just perfect; it has yada yada yada…" You can also bend or mark pages in magazines and leave web browsers open to show your favorites.
+It's just perfect; it has yada yada yada…" You can also visit our ring gallery to create your Hint profile where you can get style recommendations, “favorite” rings and find jewelers near you.
+When you’re ready, drop a hint for your partner and share your selects.
+This way, most of the work is already done for them!

 You'll likely spend the next 50 plus years together, so think of the big picture: Does it really matter if you get engaged in December or June?
 Of course, if your partner has been waffling about getting engaged for years and you know in your gut that it's time, there's really only one strategy that can help…